Leon Henkin: Postgraduate studies

-After the graduation
+After graduation

 Having obtained his Ph.D. degree, Henkin spent two more years at Princeton working on post-doctoral studies.
 During this time, in 1948, he met Ginette Potvin, during a trip to Montreal with his sister Estelle and Princeton mathematics graduate student Harold Kuhn.
 Ginette would become his wife in 1950, a half year after Estelle married Harold.
 After completing his second year of postdoctoral studies at Princeton in 1949, Leon returned to California, where he entered the mathematics department at the University of Southern California.
 There he held the position of assistant professor until 1953.

 In 1952 Tarski had managed to obtain a permanent position at Berkeley for Henkin.
 However, Henkin did not want to accept it, as he was sympathetic to the protests recently raised by the controversial oath of allegiance that had been required of university professors since 1950.
 Once the oath requirement disappeared, Henkin accepted Tarski's offer and settled in Berkeley in 1953.

-His life in Berkeley
+Life in Berkeley

 From 1953, most of Henkin's academic activity revolved around Berkeley, where he collaborated with a solid research group in Logic.
-He remained there for almost all his academic life, except for some periods in which he traveled abroad with scholarships and grants of diverse institutes, like the one-year stay he had in Amsterdam or the one in Israel with the Fulbright Research Grants he was awarded (in 1954 and 1979 respectively).
+He remained there for almost all his academic life, except for some periods in which he traveled abroad with scholarships and grants from diverse institutes, like the one-year stay he had in Amsterdam or the one in Israel with the Fulbright Research Grants he was awarded (in 1954 and 1979 respectively).

 Henkin was always grateful to Tarski, as it was thanks to him that he was able to settle in Berkeley.
 After Tarski's death in 1983, he wrote in a personal letter: “I write to tell you that Alfred Tarski, who came to Berkeley in 1942 and founded our great Center for the Study of Logic and Foundations, died Wednesday night, at age 82 [...].
 It was he who brought me to Berkeley in 1953, so I owe much to him personally as well as scientifically.”

-Tarski not only offered Henkin a job opportunity, but also provided him with a very fertile interdisciplinary collaborative environment for the development of Logic.
-Tarski had founded the Center for the Study of Logic and Foundations in Berkeley, but with Henkin's help he was able to bring together a group of logicians, mathematicians and philosophers who formed the Group in Logic and the Methodology of Science, which is still active today.
+Tarski not only offered Henkin a job opportunity but also provided him with a very fertile interdisciplinary collaborative environment for the development of Logic.
+Tarski had founded the Center for the Study of Logic and Foundations in Berkeley, but with Henkin's help, he was able to bring together a group of logicians, mathematicians and philosophers who formed the Group in Logic and the Methodology of Science, which is still active today.
 As part of this project they created an interdisciplinary postgraduate program culminating in a Ph.D.
 Tarski and Henkin boosted the project by organizing important congresses and conferences on Logic, following Tarski's conception of "logic as a common basis for the whole of human knowledge".
 The intense activity that took place in Berkeley in the 1950s and 1960s on metalogic was largely due to the activity of Tarski and Henkin, both in teaching and research.
 Many results of what are today crucial to Model Theory came as a result of the academic activity in Berkeley that took place in those years.